Providence and a Future State

 - becomes her most inveterate enemy and persecutor.

-Such furious dispute now manifest as the speculative dogmas of religion
+Such furious disputes now manifest as the speculative dogmas of religion.

-During the ages of antiquity, the first teachers lived in great harmony with the established superstition
+During the ages of antiquity, the first teachers lived in harmony with the established superstition.

 - Philosophy claimed all the learned and wise